Mohammad Abshak

-Mohammad Abshak (محمد آبشک, born January 27, 1987, in Rasht, Iran) is an Iranian footballer.
+Mohammad Abshak (محمد آبشک, born 27 January 1987) is an Iranian footballer who plays for Esteghlal Khuzestan.

 Club career

 Abshak starts his career with Sepidrood youth team.
 In 2007, after playing 3 seasons for Sepidrood, he joined Pegah that just got promoted to Iran Pro League, but could not play a single game for them because of army services, so he joined Fajr Gilan instead.